MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 <!--
 - Explain Cost Optimization considerations.
-- Link to the pricing calculator (https://azure.microsoft.com/pricing/calculator).
+- Link to the pricing calculator (https://azure.microsoft.com/pricing/calculator), with this architecture prepopulated.
 - Include the major cost-driving components, a typical scale or throughput, and recommended SKUs.
 -->